ClickerMonkey/aits/packages/replicate/README.md

 # @aits/replicate

-Replicate provider for the AITS (AI TypeScript) framework.
+Replicate provider for the @aits (AI TypeScript) framework.
 This package provides integration with Replicate's platform for running AI models in the cloud.

 ## Features